 Applications for absentee ballots can be obtained online in a PDF format, or mailed upon request from the Secretary of State.
 You can also request a ballot by mailing the application to the county auditor/commissioner of elections in the county where you are registered.

 Want to learn more about the new voting laws in Iowa?

 We can go over the changes with you.
 For more details, visit Vote411.org/Iowa.

 Here are the highlights:

-- The early voting period has been reduced from 29 days before Election Day to 20 Days before Election Day, meaning you can vote early starting October 13.
+- The early voting period has been reduced from 29 days before Election Day to 20 Days before Election Day.

 - All ballots must arrive at the county auditor's office by the time polls close on Election Day in order to be counted.